Aiven-Labs/terraform-policy-tutorial/README.md

 Rapu started at Crab Inc. as Junior DevOps Engineer.
 He is shadowing a senior engineer on the team to learn how the team deploys PostgreSQL, Redis, Kafka, and other data-related services across development and production environments.

 The development team is based in Montreal, Canada and they should only create cloud resources on Google Cloud Montreal region.
 However, to ensure high availability for the company's North American customers, the production environment supports multiple AWS cloud regions in the US East location.
+Previously, there was no guardrails in place and Rapu deployed to cloud regions where he wasn't supposed to deploy.

 Your goal is to help Rapu enforce these policies so that resources don't get created in the wrong cloud or region.

 ## Prerequisites

+The concept of the tutorial is agnostic of what Terraform provider you choose.
+For the sake of a demo, I'll choose [Aiven Terraform Provider](https://registry.terraform.io/providers/aiven/aiven/latest).
 [Aiven](https://aiven.io/) provides highly-available and scalable data infrastructure based on open-source technologies.
-For this tutorial, you'll create a [free Aiven account](https://console.aiven.io/signup) and take advantage of [Aiven Terraform Provider](https://registry.terraform.io/providers/aiven/aiven/latest).
+For this tutorial, you'll create a [free Aiven account](https://console.aiven.io/signup) and [an Aiven authentication token](https://docs.aiven.io/docs/platform/howto/create_authentication_token).

 Install [OPA](https://www.openpolicyagent.org/docs/latest/#running-opa) and [Terraform](https://developer.hashicorp.com/terraform/downloads).

 ## Step 1: Write the Terraform files

-In this section, you'll create a Terraform file that contains an Aiven for Redis resource.
+In this section, you'll help Rapu create Terraform files that contains an Aiven for Redis resource.
 This can be any cloud resource for your use case and Aiven for Redis is used as an example.
-Besides the Aiven for Redis resource in the `services.tf` file, you'll create a `provider.tf` file for the provider and version details.
+Besides the Aiven for Redis resource in the `services.tf` file, create a `provider.tf` file for the provider and version details.
 You'll also create a `variables.tf` to define the required variables for Aiven Terraform Provider.

 In an empty directory, create these three files: